-Although Thule is my second attempt at designing a typeface, it's the first time I really try to get it right.
-I started with the typeface in a workshop on the basics of type design.
+Linnorm is my second attempt at designing a typeface, but the first time trying to make it legible and actually usable.
+I also started this typeface in a workshop on the basics of type design.

-Thule is based on the distorted curves found in moiré-like patterns, although this reference is hardly—if at all—visible at this point.
+Linnorm is based on the distorted curves found in moiré-like patterns, although this reference is hardly—if at all—visible.

 Typeface / 2019–Ongoing

 My first encounter with type design within the framework of a workshop on the basics of type design led by Sandra Winter at the Faculty of Design.

 It is constructed entirely without any curvatures and based on 0°, 45° and 90° angles.

 In the block course Typography IV we were divided into teams of three people each and assigned topics/terms for which we were to design a digital product, among other things; each project was to be completed within 24 hours.